cyberbotics/webots/docs/discord/technical-questions.md

 > We are facing a problem regarding the assembly of the model as it is not staying in the given positions.
 We are trying to build a snake bot and the body parts keep coming to the origin of the robot where its head is.
 We have tried multiple things with no avail.
 Any solutions to this issue?

-`@Emmanuel` have you tried using a 'Transform' node to translate the origin of the parts?
+`@WAYWARD` have you tried using a 'Transform' node to translate the origin of the parts?

 > when I use the wb\_position\_sensor\_get\_value() function and try to "printf" angle, it always shows 1.#QNAN0